Thomas Wenski: Priesthood

-Wenski celebrated the weekly Mass in English for shut-ins at WPLG, the local ABC affiliate, from 1992 to 1997, and directed the Ministry to Non-Hispanic Ethnic Groups.
+Wenski celebrated weekly Mass for shut-ins in English at WPLG, the local ABC affiliate, from 1992 to 1997, and directed the Ministry to Non-Hispanic Ethnic Groups.
 He became an adjunct professor at St. Vincent de Paul Seminary in 1994.
 In January 1996, Wenski was named director of the archdiocesan Catholic Charities.
 In this capacity, he helped form a relationship with Caritas Cuba, the social service arm of the Catholic Church in Cuba.
 Later in 1996, he spearheaded a relief operation that delivered over 150000 lb of food to Caritas Cuba for distribution to people left homeless by Hurricane Lili.

 Episcopacy

 Auxiliary Bishop of Miami

 On June 24, 1997, Wenski was appointed auxiliary bishop of the Archdiocese of Miami and titular bishop of Kearney by Pope John Paul II.
 He received his episcopal consecration on September 3, 1997, from Archbishop John Favalora, with Archbishop Edward A. McCarthy and Bishop Agustin Roman serving as co-consecrators, at the Miami Arena.
 Wenski selected as his episcopal motto: "All Things to All Men" (1 Corinthians 9:22).
 As an auxiliary bishop, he served as episcopal vicar for Broward and Monroe Counties.

 In addition to his episcopal duties, Wenski served on numerous boards, including Catholic Hospice, Catholic Charities, Catholic Charities Legal Services, and St. Thomas University in Miami Gardens, Florida.
 He served as chair of Catholic Legal Immigration Network, Inc. (1998–2001), and of the United States Conference of Catholic Bishops' Committee on Migration (2001–2004).
 He also served on the Miami-Dade County Homeless Trust and the Coordinating Council of Broward, and was appointed by Florida Governor Jeb Bush to the Florida Council on Homelessness, in 2001, and the Task Force on Haiti in 2004.